 Margaret Lake Trail is a 5.4 mile lightly trafficked out and back trail located near Easton, Washington that features a lake and is rated as difficult.
-The trail is primarily used for hiking, walking, nature trips, and birding and is accessible from June until October.
+The trail is primarily used for hiking, walking, nature trips, and birding and is best used from June until October.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash

 From Seattle, E on I-90 to exit 54.
 Left off freeway for .3 miles.
 Right on FSR 4832 for 5 miles.
 Left on FSR 4934 for .5 miles to parking area.
 Trailhead is a short walk down FSR 4934

 Trail starts out following a service road, but climbs to some pretty spectacular views of the Alpine Lakes Wilderness.
 The lake is pretty and deep enough for a good summer swim.